so1icitx/vm-anti-detection/README.md

 ![Pafish Screenshot 2](./screenshots/pafish2.jpg)
 ![Pafish Screenshot 3](./screenshots/pafish3.png)

-**Pafish detected only *one* trace**, an incredible result!
-This single trace (RDTSC timing VM exit) is notoriously hard to bypass, often requiring deep Linux kernel tweaks.
+**Pafish detected only *two* traces**, an incredible result!
+These traces  (RDTSC timing VM exit adn timecount) are notoriously hard to bypass, often requiring deep Linux kernel tweaks.
 Only a handful of experts have fully evaded it.
 This setup bypasses most malware and anti-cheat systems, making it a robust solution for stealthy VMs.
 Enjoy the stealth!

 ## Explore More